 The Company prioritises the safety and wellbeing of our people, operating environment and communities.
 The Company monitors the All-Injury Frequency Rate (AIFR) as a primary measure of operational safety outcomes.
-The intent of AIFR is to recognise both short and longterm health and safety risks that can impact wellbeing and represents all types of injury to provide an holistic indicator of safety and risk.
+The intent of AIFR is to recognise both short and long-term health and safety risks that can impact wellbeing and represents all types of injury to provide a holistic indicator of safety and risk.
 The 12-month moving average AIFR to 31 July 2023 was 27.10, a decrease of 9 per cent compared to the 31 July 2022 average of 29.72.
 The Company continues to monitor Total Recordable Injury Frequency Rate (TRIFR) as a supplementary performance indicator.
-The Company's 12 month moving average TRIFR was 2.12 as at 31 July 2023, a decrease of 19 per cent to the prior period (2022: 2.61).